Sinanpakkada/Exam_system/Readme.md

-Certainly!
-Here is a README for your Java-based online test application that you can use on GitHub:

----

 # OnlineTest - Java Quiz Application

 This project is a simple online quiz application developed using Java Swing.
 It features a basic graphical user interface (GUI) to present multiple-choice questions and track user responses.
 The application also includes functionality for bookmarking questions and displaying the final result.